smcclatchy/exp-design/_episodes/05-anova.md

 ![](../fig/linear-model.png)

 The residuals (or errors) are the distance of each data point from the line describing the linear model, as shown above.
-If we look at the distribution of the residuals, they should be normally distributed.
+If we look at a histogram of the residuals, they should be normally distributed.

 ![](../fig/residual-histogram.png)